 Laurissa fell in love with birding while completing estuarine field research at Texas A&M University Galveston.
 She grew up in the Texas Panhandle exploring the flora and fauna of national and Texas state parks on family vacations.
 Over the past 7 years, she has birded the Texas Gulf coast extensively, competed in the Great Teas Birding Classic, and led TAMUG students on birding field trips for courses.

 Birders will find this workshop and field trip the perfect introduction to coastal birding.
-You will spend the first hour and 15 minutes in a workshop learning about the diversity of species and state of the art techniques to rapidly identify birds on the Upper Texas Coast.
-After a lunch break, we will meet back at headquarters at 12:45 p.m. to board our bus and head out to one of the hotspots on the Upper Texas Coast where we will view these incredible birds.
-The trip is designed to give each participant the extra attention needed to develop a skill set to have confidence in the field.Find out more »
+You will spend the first hour and fifteen minutes in a workshop learning about the diversity of species, as well as various techniques to identify birds on the Upper Texas Coast.
+After a lunch break, we will meet back at headquarters at 12:45 p.m. to board our bus and head out to one of the hotspots on the Upper Texas Coast to view these incredible birds.
+The trip is designed to give each participant the opportunity to practice the techniques learned in the workshop, in order to develop confidence in the field.Find out more »

 This workshop and field trip is for beginning birders learning the fundamentals and those wanting to brush up on their birding skills.
 You will spend the first hour and 15 minutes in a workshop learning how to get started and improve birding skills, techniques, and confidence.
 Topics include: birding practices, optics selection and use, field guides, bird identification considerations and techniques, field notebooks, birding etiquette and ethics, and common birds of Galveston Island.
 Emphasis will be placed on the field…Find out more »